3Emme/tap-room-redux/README.md

 As a user, I want to submit a form to add a new keg to a list.
 [Complete] As a user, I want to be able to click on a keg to see its detail page.
 [Complete] As a user, I want to see how many pints are left in a keg.
 Hint: A full keg has roughly 124 pints.
 [Complete] As a user, I want to be able to click a button next to a keg whenever I sell a pint of it.
 This should decrease the number of pints left by 1.
 Pints should not be able to go below 0.
-[Incomplete]
+[Complete]

 ## Project Objectives:

   * Application compiles and runs and all required functionality is included.
-[Incomplete]
+[Complete]
   * Functional and class components are used correctly.
 [Complete]
   * Application effectively uses local and shared state.
 [Complete]
   * Props are used correctly and always include PropTypes.
 [Complete]